nasarwaljatin/Trading-Bot-on-Binance-Futures-Testnet/README.md

 - No position management or order tracking is implemented — this is a single-order placement tool.
 - Time-in-force for LIMIT orders defaults to `GTC` (Good Till Cancelled).

----

-## License

-This project was built as part of a hiring assessment for [Primetrade.ai](https://primetrade.ai).
-Not intended for production use.